-In this article you will find the top things to see and to do in Slovenia in 4 days.
+In this article, you will find the top things to see and to do in Slovenia in 4 days.

-Slightly larger than Lombardy in Italy, Slovenia is a country that has a lot to offer especially for nature lovers.
-In the past, I talked about what to do in two specific areas of this country: Bohinj and Bled, and in another beautiful but little-known area: Velika Planina.
+Slightly larger than Lombardy in Italy, Slovenia is a country that has a lot to offer, especially for nature lovers.
+In the past, I talked about what to do in two specific areas of this country, Bohinj and Bled, and in another beautiful but little-known area: Velika Planina.

-In this travel guide, you will find some more ideas about what to see in Slovenia.
+In this travel guide, you will find more ideas about what to see in Slovenia.
 It will help you to organize your itinerary for 3 or 4 days, preferably by car.

 Useful information for visiting Slovenia

 Another aspect not to be underestimated is that Slovenia is one of the safest countries in the world.
-In short: there is no excuse not to add Slovenia to your bucket list!.
+In short, there is no excuse not to add Slovenia to your bucket list!

 Immerse yourself in the culture and nightlife of Ljubljana